ytakashina/NabViz/README.md

 # Usage
-This application assumes the following directory structure implicitly.
+This application assumes the following directory structure.

 ```
 ├─bin